Floorp-Projects/Floorp/devtools/client/performance-new/README.md

 ## Overall Architecture

-Note: this architecture is in flux right now, check out [Bug 1597371](https://bugzilla.mozilla.org/show_bug.cgi?id=1597371) for more details.
-The docs below will need updating once the migration is complete, but as of the time of this writing the migration is partway done.

-The performance panel is split into two different modes.
-There is the DevTools panel mode, and the browser menu bar "popup" mode.
-The UI is implemented for both in `devtools/client/performance-new`, and many codepaths are shared.
-Both use the same React/Redux setup, but then each are configured with slightly different workflows.
-These are documented below.
+This project has a few different views explained below.

-### DevTools Panel
+### DevTools

+This is a simplified recording panel that includes a preset dropdown.
+It's embedded in the DevTools.
+It's not the preferred way to use the profiler, but is included so that users are comfortable with existing workflows.
+This is built using React/Redux.
+The store's code is shared by all the views, but each view initializes it separately.
+The popup does not use React/Redux (explained later).
+When editing a custom preset, it takes you to "about:profiling" in a new tab.

 This panel works similarly to the other DevTools panels.
 The `devtools/client/performance-new/initializer.js` is in charge of initializing the page specifically for the DevTools workflow.
-This script creates a `PerfActor` that is then used for talking to the Gecko Profiler component on the debuggee.
-This path is specifically optimized for targeting Firefox running on Android phones.
-This workflow can also target the current browser, but the overhead from DevTools can skew the results, making the performance profile less accurate.
+This script creates a `PerfActor` that is then used for talking to the Gecko Profiler component.

+### DevTools Remote

+This is the same UI and codebase as the DevTools panel, but it's accessible from about:debugging for remote targets.
+It uses the PerfFront for a remote target to profile on the remote device.
+When editing a custom preset, it takes you to "about:profiling" in the same modal.

+This page is initialized with the `PerfActor`, but it will target a remote debuggee, like an Android Phone.

+### about:profiling

+This view uses React/Redux for the UI, and is a full page for configuring the profiler.
+There are no controls for recording a profile, only editing the settings.
+It shares the same Redux store code as DevTools (instantiated separately), but uses different React components.

+### about:profiling Remote

+This is the remote view of the about:profiling page.
+It is embedded in the about:debugging profiler modal dialog, and it is initialized by about:debugging.
+It uses preferences that are postfixed with ".remote", so that a second set of preferences are shared for how remote profiling is configured.

 ### Profiler Popup

-The popup can be enabled by going to `Tools -> Web Developer -> Enable Profiler Toolbar Icon".
-This then runs the initializer in`devtools/client/performance-new/popup/initializer.js`, and configures the UI to work in a configuration that is optimized for profiling the current browser.
-The Gecko Profiler is turned on (using the ActorReadyGeckoProfilerInterface), and is queried directly–bypassing the DevTools' remote debugging protocol.
+The popup can be enabled by going to `Tools -> Web Developer -> Enable Profiler Toolbar Icon", or by visiting [profiler.firefox.com] and clicking `Enable Profiler Menu Button`.
+This UI is not a React Redux app, but has a vanilla browser chrome implementation.
+This was done to make the popup as fast as possible, with a trade-off of some complexity with dealing with the non-standard (i.e. not a normal webpage) browser chrome environment.
+The popup is designed to be as low overhead as possible in order to get the cleanest performance profiles.
+Special care must be taken to not impact browser startup times when working with this implementation, as it also turns on the global profiler shortcuts.

+At the time of this writing, the popup feature is not enabled by default.
+This pref is `"devtools.performance.popup.feature-flag"`.

 ## Injecting profiles into [profiler.firefox.com]